Build Integration

 Overview

-JFrog CLI integrates with any development ecosystem allowing you to collect build-info and then publish it to Artifactory.
-By publishing build-info to Artifactory, JFrog CLI empowers Artifactory to provide visibility into artifacts deployed, dependencies used and extensive information on the build environment to allow fully traceable builds.
-Read more about build-info and build integration with Artifactory here.
+JFrog CLI integrates with any development ecosystem, allowing you to collect build-info and then publish it to Artifactory.
+By publishing build-info to Artifactory, JFrog CLI empowers Artifactory to provide visibility into deployed artifacts, used dependencies, and extensive information on the build environment to allow fully traceable builds.
+For more information about build-info and build integration with Artifactory, see the JFrog Integrations Documentation.

-Many of JFrog CLI's commands accept two optional command options: --build-name and --build-number.
-When these options are added, JFrog CLI collects and records the build info locally for these commands.
-When running multiple commands using the same build and build number, JFrog CLI aggregates the collected build info into one build.
-The recorded build-info can be later published to Artifactory using the build-publish command.
+Many JFrog CLI commands accept the optional --build-name and --build-number options.
+When you add these options, JFrog CLI collects and records the build info locally for these commands.
+When running multiple commands with the same build name and build number, JFrog CLI aggregates the collected build info into one build.
+The recorded build-info can be published to Artifactory later using the build-publish command.

 Collecting Build-Info